 6 Expert Tips to Get Deals on Peloton and Other Fitness Equipment

-We know anyone can go out and find a cheap weight set during summer fitness sales.
-But for those of us wanting to buy quality fitness equipment that will last and be used more than just a couple months out of the year, finding deals can be a little trickier.
+We know anyone can go out and find a cheap weight set during yearly fitness sales.
+But for those of us wanting to buy quality fitness equipment that will last and be used more than just a couple of months out of the year, finding deals can be a little trickier.

 Our deal editors share some of their tips for getting the best deals on popular fitness equipment.
 See six money-saving tips below and let us know if you have any tips to share.

 - Buy Digital Subscriptions for Your Own Equipment

 - Shop Outside the US